Alandlt15/Chess-Engine/README.md

 # Java Chess Engine

 ### Project Overview:
 This engine heavily utilizes object oriented design patterns and principles.
 It breaks down most of the main tasks needed for the chess game to work into significantly smaller ones.
-Currently, the game runs on a player vs. player game mode with a future CPU vs. player implementation in the future.
+Currently, the game runs on a player vs. player game mode with a future CPU vs. player implementation.

 ### Structure:
 Board.java: